 Yes we handle imports to Canada.
 YOU MUST PRE-ADVISE US BY AT LEAST THREE WEEKS of your intent to fly your pet to Canada.
 We accept no pets that are just dumped in Toronto without our acceptance.
-In Toronto, if you do not customs clear your pet(s), a customs broker will ESTIMATE what they expect Canada Customs will charge (MEANING Customs may charge more, so you will be billed more).
-For us to handle any imports, PetFlight must receive your payment by bank to bank, or email money transfer no closer than 7 days prior to the proposed flight.
+In Toronto, a customs broker has to look at the paperwork for the pet, and they estimate what Canada Customs is expected to charge.
+PetFlight must receive your payment by bank to bank transfer no closer than 1 week prior to the proposed flight.

 Version date: February 9, 2015

 IMPORT PERMIT.
 We do not handle pets under 9 months of age.
 Be aware that you must apply for an import permit for all animals 9 months of age and under, which travels with the pet, otherwise customs will put the pet on a returning flight immediately, and at your own cost.

 TORONTO TERMINAL FEE.
 The airline's chosen warehouse will charge arrival fees on a sliding scale depending on size and weight, but will cost you no less than $90.00

 CBSA (CFIA) CHARGE.
 A minimum $45.00 pet inspection, and veterinary paperwork checking fee.

 CUSTOMS CLEARANCE.
 If you exported the pet from Canada and have a copy of the air waybill that exported it, and at least one Canadian vet certificate prior to export, you pay only the customs entry fee; otherwise, customs charges 13% HST on the value of your pet.
 Choosing to confound Customs an inappropriate value, or misrepresenting, you will be charged what they feel like.
 In Toronto, choosing to employ a Customs Broker on your behalf, they charge $200.